 Nursing care planning goals for bipolar disorders are:

-- Client will no longer exhibit potentially injurious movements after 24 hours with administration with administration of tranquilizing medications.
+- Client will no longer exhibit potentially injurious movements after 24 hours with administration of tranquilizing medications.

 - Client will experience no physical injury.

 - Client’s agitation will be maintained at a manageable level with the administration of tranquilizing medications during first week of treatment.

 - Client will not harm self or others.

 - Client will consume sufficient finger foods and between-meal snacks to meet recommended daily allowances of nutrients.

 - Within one week, client will be able to recognize and verbalize when thinking is non-reality based.